 HOME TO WORK PROGRAM

-The Women’s Center’s Home to Work Program assists Displaced Homemakers who have been out of the workforce for some time, and due to divorce, separation, death or disability of a spouse or partner, now find themselves as the primary source of household income, and having to return to work.
-The focus is to help these women obtain or upgrade skills for today’s labor market by providing the following services:
+Displaced homemakers are women who have lost their primary income due to divorce, separation, the death or disability of a spouse or partner, or have been displaced due to domestic violence, and now find themselves as the primary source of household income, having to return to work.

 Our thrift store closed in 2015, so we are no longer able to accept "drop offs" or the types of general items meant for the thrift store.
-We are grateful for, and are able to accept, donations as specified below.
-Thank you for thinking of us.
+We are grateful for donations and are able to accept them by appointment, as specified below.

 ~ ~ ~